-The Leisure & Events Management programme is also offered in Dutch as Leisure & Events Management.
+The Leisure & Events Management programme is also offered in Dutch as Leisure & Events Management (NL).
 Breda University of Applied Sciences also offers a three-year academic programme in Leisure, Bachelor of Science Leisure Studies.

 - Year 1

 The Leisure & Events Management programme is delivered thematically.
 This means that subjects such as economics, management, communication and market research are dealt with in content-related projects, rather than in separate topics.
-Examples of modules are: Leisure Productions, Imagineering, Running Businesses, Design & Marketing and Stakeholder Management.
+Examples of courses are: Leisure Productions, Imagineering, Running Businesses, Design & Marketing, and Stakeholder Management.

 - Year 2

 Leisure is a very broad term.
 In the second year you have the opportunity to focus on:

 - Live Music & Dance Events